evkx/evkx.github.io/content/models/porsche/macan/macan/_index.md

 ## Performance

 With overboost, the Porsche Macan reaches a maximum power of 265 kW (360 hp / 355 bhp).
 Without overboost, it delivers 250 kW (340 hp / 335 bhp).
 The maximum torque is 563 Nm (415 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and reaches a top speed of 220 km/h (137 mph), demonstrating its solid performance.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and reaches a top speed of 220 km/h (137 mph), demonstrating its solid performance.

 ## Battery, Range, and Charging